vatesfr/xen-orchestra/@xen-orchestra/vmdk/docs/vmdk.md

 | browser             | the `File`s attached to a form | `Blob.slice()` + `arrayBuffer()`, sibling files resolved by base name, the write methods of the interface throw            |

 The stream accessor requires **all the metadata to come before the data**.
-That is the case of a `monolithicSparse`, and of what this package writes with `layout: 'seekable'`.
-It is _not_ the case of a stream optimized disk written by ESXi, whose tables are at the end: that one is covered by a dedicated marker driven sequential reader.
+That is the case of a `monolithicSparse`.
+It is _not_ the case of a stream optimized disk, whose tables are at the end — neither the ones written by ESXi nor the ones this package writes, in either layout: those are covered by a dedicated marker driven sequential reader.

 The sources all extend `RandomAccessDisk` and follow the contract of `Disk`: `hasBlock()` describes **local data only**, `isDifferencing()` tells whether a parent exists, `instantiateParent()` opens